tdegeus/cppmat/docs/cppmat_tensor.rst

   cppmat::cartesian::tensor2d<double> A = 3.0 * I;

-Note that it is even possible to perform arithmetic between the three different 2nd-order tensor classes, a typecast is performed to a more general class if needed.
+Note that it is even possible to perform arithmetic between the three different 2nd-order tensor classes, whereby the output type depends on the type of operator.

 Finally, all the :ref:`tensor-methods` accept all three classes - ``cppmat::cartesian::tensor2``, ``cppmat::cartesian::tensor2s``, ``cppmat::cartesian::tensor2d`` - allowing their usage without any prior type casting.
 In fact the methods will often perform better for the specialized classes since fewer operations are needed.